freshgum-bubbles/freshgum-bubbles.github.io/collections/_posts/2024-03-06-a-turbulent-march.md

 However, as [Monty Python taught us][monty-python-always-look-on-the-bright-side-of-life], we should always look on the bright side of life.
-Therefore, I'll focus on my new blog!I'm very pleased that I now find myself with a brand new platform to write and share my thoughts on various topics and things I think others may find interesting too.
+Therefore, I'll focus on my new blog!
+I'm very pleased that I now find myself with a brand new platform to write and share my thoughts on various topics and things I think others may find interesting too.